 FAQS

-Q: I have a broken lease.
-Can you help me?
+Q: I broke my lease.
+Can you help me find another place to live?

-Q: I went through an eviction.
-Can you help me find an apartment that may accept my application?
+Q: I endured an eviction.
+Can you help me find an property that will accept my application?

-Q: I have really bad credit.
+Q: I have horrible credit.
 What are my chances of getting approved for an apartment?

-We may ask the following questions to help match you with apartment options:
+We will ask the following questions in order to help you:

-- How old is the broken lease or eviction?
+- How old is your broken lease or eviction?

-This helps us avoid apartments managed by the same company. - Do you know the management company name?
+This helps us avoid sister properties managed by the same company. - Do you know the management company name?

-Some apartments have limits on broken lease balances, while others may be more flexible. - Do you have rental history after the broken lease?
+Some apartment managememt companies have limits on how much you can owe.
+There are management companies that do not have limits. - Do you have rental history after the broken lease?

 What do you need to know?